 Twin Falls Trail via Two Medicine Lake West End Boat Dock is a 2 mile moderately trafficked out and back trail located near East Glacier Park, Montana that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until September.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until September.

 Nice hike to a couple of waterfalls.